 - For example, are some EA re-alignments purely process-based?

-Our comments of course were discussed in how our approach to core architecture concepts apply, so the intent of the blog was not as greenfield as it may seem, but capture some of how the now near 20 year somewhat mainstream practice may need to evolve further to adjust to agility that came about post-internet, utility commodity models (aka cloud), and moving data from ERP backoffice systems to the frontline of mission, scientific, and direct consumer service.
+Our comments are discussed in our approach to applying core architecture concepts, so the intent of this blog is not as greenfield as it may seem.
+They instead captured some of how this 20-year mainstream practice may need to evolve further to adjust to “agility” that came about post-internet, utility commodity models (aka cloud), and moving data from ERP back office systems to the front line of mission, scientific, and direct consumer service.